Using BitFaster Alerts

 A Step-by-Step Tutorial

 BitFaster Alerts is a brand new feature in BitFaster.
-It allows you to send personalized Transactional Emails or SMSs based on the conditions you apply.
+It allows you automate your Marketing efforts.

 Unlike other transactional messaging systems/applications, BitFaster Alerts works from within your network.
 It can connect to any database or Excel worksheet that's available on your network.
-This helps you safe guard your data.
-There are no APIs to connect to nor their is any data that needs to be uploaded to third party servers.
+This helps you safeguard your data.
+There are no APIs to connect to nor is there any data that needs to be uploaded to third party servers.

 Please Note: If you have Office 2016 and are experiencing issues connecting to an Excel file, please download and install the "Microsoft Access Database Engine 2010 Redistributable" from Microsoft website: